webrecorder/browsertrix/Deployment.md

 3. Ensure podman-compose is installed via `pip install podman-compose`.

+4. Run `build-podman.sh` to build the local images.

-3. Run the `init-configs.sh` which will copy the sample configs to `configs/config.env` and `configs/config.yaml`.
+5. Run the `init-configs.sh` which will copy the sample configs to `configs/config.env` and `configs/config.yaml`.

-4. You can edit `configs/config.env` and `configs/config.yaml` to set default passwords for superadmin, minio and mongodb.
+6. You can edit `configs/config.env` and `configs/config.yaml` to set default passwords for superadmin, minio and mongodb.

-5. Run `run-podman.sh` to run Browsertrix Cloud using podman.
+7. Run `run-podman.sh` to run Browsertrix Cloud using podman.

-6. Load `http://localhost:9871/` to see the Browsertrix Cloud login page.
+8. Load `http://localhost:9871/` to see the Browsertrix Cloud login page.
 (The API is also available at: `http://localhost:9871/api/docs`).

 You can stop the deployment with `stop-podman.sh` and restart again with `run-podman.sh`